d-tsuji/go-database-sql-tutorial-ja/_sources/modifying.md.txt

----
-layout: article
-title: Modifying Data and Using Transactions
----

 Now we're ready to see how to modify data and work with transactions.
 The distinction might seem artificial if you're used to programming languages that use a "statement" object for fetching rows as well as updating data, but in Go,